kamsar/Rhino/readme.md

 ## News ##

+* Rhino.Fsck command-line tool implemented.
+This checks a serialized tree for consistency - e.g. valid parent IDs, physical:.item path matching, and duplicate files with the same item ID.
+This should be a nice QA tool and may be a basis for some unit tests later.
 * Renaming items now works correctly, including migration of child items to their new path (note: renaming an item with LOTS of children would probably be pretty slow since we have to rewrite the path on each one)
 * Watcher support.
 If you change, rename, or delete a serialized item on disk appropriate caches get cleared so the change appears immediately in the content editor (eg you pulled some updated items from Git)
 * Support for filtering the data provider's scope.
 For example, you attach the provider to the master database and specify that you only want /sitecore/templates to be handled by it